-Specific Objectives In Buffalo
+Specific Objectives (These are subject to minor alterations) In Buffalo

-1. Distinguish between cultural and biologic evolution and describe how this divergence has contributed to obesity and behavior-driven disease in the USA.

-2. Describe the current Medical Model in the U.S. and discuss the potential contribution to the accelerating incidence of behavior driven disease, in particular heart disease and Type 2 Diabetes.

-3. Describe the basic pathophysiology of these two diseases.

-4. Elucidate mechanisms whereby physical activity and diet will help prevent these diseases.

-5. Summarize the central role of behavior modification in helping to reduce the incidence of heart disease and Type 2 Diabetes.
+- 1. Distinguish between cultural and biologic evolution and describe how this divergence has contributed to obesity and behavior-driven disease in the USA. - 2.
+Describe the current Medical Model in the U.S. and discuss the potential contribution to the accelerating incidence of behavior driven disease, in particular heart disease and Type 2 Diabetes. - 3.
+Describe the basic pathophysiology of these two diseases. - 4.
+Elucidate mechanisms whereby physical activity and diet will help prevent these diseases. - 5.
+Summarize the central role of behavior modification in helping to reduce the incidence of heart disease and Type 2 Diabetes. - 6.
+Describe the basic principles that define the Biopsychosocial Model of Health Care.